corejourney/core-blog/content/about/_index.md

 I am an undergraduate student.
 I am interested in topics including Chemistry, Language, Medicine, Technology, Politics and Cryptocurrency.
 This website will be dedicated to articles containing my thoughts, along with any useful tutorials or information that I come across.

-If you wish to talk for whateve reason, feel free to [message me](/contact).
+If you wish to talk for whatever reason, feel free to [message me](/contact).